-- 6.2 Appendix C provides the Medium-Term Financial Plan (MTFP) figures supporting this graph. - 6.3 This shows a funding gap developing in 2023/24 of approximately £1m.
-The primary reason for this is the expected reduction in new homes bonus grant after this year, and the cessation of the one off Government Grants. - 6.4 The figures in the plan are based on the 2022/23 Local Government Finance Provisional Settlement.
-Future year funding figures are uncertain due to the Government's ongoing funding review, which is expected to be consulted on in 2022/23 and introduced for 2023/24. - 6.5 The Council has benefited from growth in Business Rates income.
+- 6.2 Appendix C provides the Medium-Term Financial Plan (MTFP) figures supporting this graph. - 6.3 This shows that the Council should be able to deliver a balance budget in the medium term, provided Council Tax rises are implemented. - 6.4 The primary reason for the reduction in funding in 23/24 is the expected reduction in new homes bonus grant after this year, and the cessation of the one off Government Grants. - 6.5 The figures in the plan are based on the 2022/23 Local Government Finance Provisional Settlement.
+Future year funding figures are uncertain due to the Government's ongoing funding review, which is expected to be consulted on in 2022/23 and introduced for 2023/24. - 6.6 The Council has benefited from growth in Business Rates income.
 Changes to the Business rates retention scheme are expected in 2023/24.
-However as yet we do not know what impact these will have on the Council. - 6.6 Members therefore have a difficult decision regarding whether or not to increase Council Tax this year.
-Increasing Council Tax protects the Council's income base and helps address the future predicted funding gap.
-However any increase will be an extra cost to taxpayers.
+However as yet we do not know what impact these will have on the Council. - 6.7 The likely reduction in future funding and the need to finance the 5-year capital programme are key reasons why it is recommended to increase the 2022/23 Council